Abdoulaye-Thespy/Web-scraper-Ruby-capstone-project/README.md

-# Web-scraper-Ruby-capstone-project\
+# Web-scraper-Ruby-capstone-project

 # What's a Web scraper

-## A web scraper is a small used progamm access a specific website and try to retrieve datas from it
+## A web scraper is a small progamm used to access a specific website and try to retrieve datas from it

-## website: https://www.jobcoconut.com/job-search is where we will be trying to get our information which are:
+## website: https://www.jobcoconut.com/job-search is where we will be trying to get our informations from, these information will be as follows:

 # job's title